 - Lower client satisfaction and higher customer “turn.”

 Consider this: It can take the brain 3-4 hours to rid of the stress hormones.
 Each time an employee feels discriminated against or experiences unconscious bias, these emotions resurface.
-On the downside, employees do not have the capacity to do their best work.
+As a result, employees do not have the capacity to do their best work.
 In addition, they may not have the ability to work at all.
 This level of disengagement is rising for U.S. companies.
-As a result, it can lead to $450-550 billion in losses each year.1
+Consequently, it generates $450-550 billion in losses each year.1

 Conversations about diversity – even prejudice – are necessary.